Click on the produce names below for hours, pricing and information.

 - Pumpkin Picking: open September 9 thru mid November, PYO will be open: Monday - Friday, 10 am to 6 pm.

-- Fall Festival, Corn Maze, Hayrides, Pick-Your-Own Apples, Veggies, Pumpkins and Play Corral: WEEKENDS ONLY (Saturday and Sunday) and Columbus Day Monday, October 10, open September 10 thru October 30.
-Saturday and Sunday, 10 am to 7 pm.
-Columbus Day Monday, 10:00 am to 6:00 pm*
+- Fall Festival, Corn Maze, Hayrides, Cattle Train, Bounce Pillows, Pick-Your-Own Apples, Veggies, Pumpkins and Play Corral: WEEKENDS ONLY (Saturday and Sunday), Friday's in October and Columbus Day Monday, October 9, open September 9 thru November 5.
+Friday's, 10 am to 6 pm, last admissions sold at 4:30 pm; Saturday and Sunday, 10 am to 7 pm, last admissions sold at 5:30 pm; Columbus Day Monday, October 9, 10:00 am to 6:00 pm, last admissions sold at 4:30 pm

 - Kitchen & Bakery: WEEKENDS ONLY (Saturday and Sunday) and Columbus Day Monday, October 9, open September 9 thru November 5.
 Saturday and Sunday, 10:30 am to 6:30 pm.
 Columbus Day Monday, 10:30 am to 5:30 pm*